-We believe that audit quality begins with the tone set by the leadership of the firm.
-Section 5 contains further details with regards to our values and 'who we are', which have also been embodied within the PwC UK Code of Conduct.
+Section 5 contains further details about our values and 'who we are', which have also been embodied within the PwC UK Code of Conduct.

 Consultation is a key element of quality control.
 Although the firm has policies setting out the circumstances under which consultation is mandatory, our consultative culture means that our engagement teams often consult with each other on an informal basis as well as with experts and regularly in situations where consultation is not formally required.
-We consider that this culture of openness and willingness to consult, share and discuss issues, can only be of benefit and enhance the quality of what we do and how we do it.
+We consider that this culture of openness and willingness to consult, share and discuss issues can only be of benefit and enhance the quality of what we do and how we do it.